MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

       content_options:
         - type: generic_content
           generic_content: >-
-            ### Dialogs and third-party components were tested for focus changes and screen reader use.
+            ### Dialogs & third-party components were tested for focus changes & screen reader use.

             * **Originally not focusable or operable, the site’s dialogs were not accessible**\
                 Dialogs need to have the proper role and structure so assistive technology users understand the content.